MSc Projects

 Plan and context survey

-This deliverable consists of a very early draft of your dissertation – normally as one PDF document.
-There are three elements:
+This deliverable consists of a very early draft of your dissertation, as a single PDF document.
+This should include three elements:

 Interim demo